 - Follow manufacturer’s instructions.
 Be sure to follow any specific guidelines from your manufacturer about the best method of mattress care.

 - Out with the old.
 Now that you’ve treated yourself to a new sleep set, arrange to have your old bed removed and disposed of.
 Don’t give it to kids, relatives, guests or neighbors or try to donate it to a charitable organization.
-If it wasn’t good enough for you, it isn’t good enough for anyone else.
-Throw it out!
+If it wasn’t good enough for you, it isn’t good enough for anyone else and it’s time to say bye bye to your mattress!

 Keeping Your Mattress Squeaky Clean

 Worried about stains on your mattress?
 Whatever you do, don’t apply harsh chemicals like dry cleaning products or spot removers.
 These products can harm the fabric or underlying materials in your mattress and do more damage than good.
-If your mattress is damp in any spot, sprinkle baking soda on it to absorb the moisture, then vacuum.
+If your mattress is damp in any spot, remove all bedding and covers and blot with a dry towel.
+Some suggest a light sprinkle of baking soda on it to absorb the moisture, then vacuum.
 If there is a stain you want to work on, lightly apply mild soap and cold water, blotting as you go.
 Avoid soaking your mattress or foundation with any liquid.
 Remember that a mattress cover is the best way to avoid stains.
+Always check your care label or visit the manufacturer’s website for recommendation first!